daces-group/daces-group.github.io/README.md

 ## Overview

 The **DACES** (**D**ata structures and **A**lgorithms for **C**ommunications **E**ngineering **S**afety) is a research group devoted to the study of data structures and algorithms for ensuring the trust, reliability, and security of communications infrastructure.
-Through the lens of information theory, we aim to design and analyze algorithms for trustworthy systems with provable (often cryptographic) guarantees.
+Through the lens of information theory, we aim to design and analyze algorithms for trustworthy systems with provable guarantees.
 Whenever possible, we liaise with experts on socio-politics and economics to further understand the consequences of our technical work.

 ## Topics